Getting customers. That’s what business is all about.

 And there you go!
 Now you have a lead.
 Someone who has expressed interest in your company, and has given you their contact information so you can go ahead and begin the process of converting them into a paying customer.

-Now, in terms of specific lead generation strategies, there are a lot of ways to go about it.
+Now, in terms of a specific lead generation strategy, there are a lot of ways to go about it.

 Most fall under either inbound marketing or outbound marketing.